rqlite/rqlite/DOC/RESTORE_FROM_SQLITE.md

 +----+-------+
 ```
 ## Caveats
-The behavior of the restore operation when data already exists on the node is undefined.
+The behavior of the restore operation when data already exists on the cluster is undefined -- you should only restore to a cluster that has no data, or a brand-new cluster.
 Also, please **note that SQLite dump files normally contain a command to disable Foreign Key constraints**.
 If you wish to re-enable Foreign Key constraints after the load operation completes, check out [this documentation](https://github.com/rqlite/rqlite/blob/master/DOC/FOREIGN_KEY_CONSTRAINTS.md).